Battle-Pieces and Aspects of the War: Prose supplement

 In the prose "Supplement", Melville says that he is "one who never was a blind adherent" and advocates reconciliation with the South.
 He does not favor enfranchising former slaves immediately, for they are "in their infant pupilage to freedom" and argues that sympathy for them "should not be allowed to exclude kindliness to communities who stand closer to us in nature".
 He continues, "Let us be Christians toward our fellow-whites, we well as philanthropists toward the blacks, our fellow-men."

-Lawrence Buell notes that Melville wrote from a Yankee viewpoint but that Battle-Pieces seldom voices jingoism or triumphalism.

-The Martyr

-"The Martyr" is Melville's reaction to the assassination of Abraham Lincoln in 1866, one year after the event.
-Melville praises Lincoln in Christ-like terms calling him "the Forgiver", but predicts that his assassination will cause the forgiver to be replaced by the avenger.